 Tesamorelin Cost in 2026: Pricing, Dosage, and How to Access Safely

 Tesamorelin cost ranges from $150 to $300 per month through compounding pharmacies, while the brand-name Egrifta SV can exceed $3,085 per month without insurance.
-As the only FDA-approved peptide specifically indicated for visceral fat reduction, tesamorelin occupies a unique position in the growth hormone secretagogue landscape — offering clinically validated results that research-grade alternatives cannot match in terms of regulatory backing.
+As the only FDA-approved peptide mainly showed for visceral fat reduction, tesamorelin occupies a unique position in the growth hormone secretagogue landscape — offering clinically validated results that research-grade alternatives cannot match for control backing.

 Article Overview